birkenkrahe/org/diary.md

 \*Note that these diagrams do not render properly on GitHub (either as Org or Markdown files), or as HTML in a browser.
 Best look at it in Emacs.
 For this post, I have inserted screenshots.

-## Emacs Artist mode

-> "Most people that see me using it either think it’s the most
-> ridiculous thing they’ve seen, or they think it’s the coolest thing
-> since sliced bread."
-(Rob Rohan, 2015)

-I side with those who think it's cool.
-Tried this first a couple of years back when I returned to Emacs but haven't used it since.

-There is a video demo (13 min) at the end Rohan's blog post.
-Here, I'm going to retrace the demo and aim at creating my own simple diagram at the end.

-To make the ASCII art into image files, Rohan suggests [`ditaa`](http://ditaa.sourceforge.net/), which apparently was bundled with Org in the past, but is no longer bundled with it.

 ## `ascii-art-to-unicode`